-- 2.51 "Person" means any individual, partnership, joint venture, corporation, joint stock company, company, firm, association, trust, estate, club, business trust, municipal corporation, society, receiver, assignee, trustee in bankruptcy, political entity and any owner, director, officer or employee of any such entity or any group of individuals acting as a unit, whether mutual, cooperative, fraternal, nonprofit, or otherwise, the government of the Tribe, any governmental entity of the Tribe or any of the above listed forms of business entities that are wholly owned or operated by the Tribe; provided, however, that the term does not include the Federal Government and any agency thereof.
-The plural of "Person" is "people." - 2.52 "Player" means a Person participating in a game with the hope of winning money or other benefit, but does not include a Licensee or any assistant of a Licensee. - 2.53 "Primary Management Official" means: - 2.53.1 The person having management responsibility for a management contract; or - 2.53.2 Any Person who has authority to: - (1) Hire and fire employees; or - (2) To set up working policy for the gaming operation; or - 2.53.3 The chief financial officer or other person who has financial management responsibility. - 2.54 "Progressive Gaming" means any game in which a cash prize which, not being won by any player during any game, is retained and further monetarily enhanced by the Licensee or eligible organization, and offered as a prize to players in the next game. - 2.55 "Pull-tabs, Punchboards and Tip Jars" means a form of Gaming in which preprinted cards utilizing symbols or numbers in random order which are uncovered by random choice in expectation of cash prizes if prescribed combinations of symbols and numbers are revealed. - 2.56 "Raffle" means a form of Gaming in which each player buys a ticket for a chance to win a prize with the winner determined by a random method.
-"Raffle" does not include a slot machine.
+- 2.50 "Person" means any individual, partnership, joint venture, corporation, joint stock company, company, firm, association, trust, estate, club, business trust, municipal corporation, society, receiver, assignee, trustee in bankruptcy, political entity and any owner, director, officer or employee of any such entity or any group of individuals acting as a unit, whether mutual, cooperative, fraternal, nonprofit, or otherwise, the government of the Tribe, any governmental entity of the Tribe or any of the above listed forms of business entities that are wholly owned or operated by the Tribe; provided, however, that the term does not include the Federal Government and any agency thereof.
+The plural of "Person" is "people." - 2.51 "Player" means a Person participating in a game with the hope of winning money or other benefit, but does not include a Licensee or any assistant of a Licensee. - 2.52 "Primary Management Official" means: - 2.52.1 The person having management responsibility for a management contract; or - 2.52.2 Any Person who has authority to: - (1) Hire and fire employees; or - (2) To set up working policy for the gaming operation; or - 2.52.3 The chief financial officer or other person who has financial management responsibility. - 2.52.4 Any other person the Tribal Gaming Commission deems as a primary management official. - 2.53 "Progressive Gaming" means any game in which a cash prize which, not being won by any player during any game, is retained and further monetarily enhanced by the Licensee or eligible organization, and offered as a prize to players in the next game. - 2.54 "Pull-tabs, Punchboards and Tip Jars" means a form of Gaming in which preprinted cards utilizing symbols or numbers in random order which are uncovered by random choice in expectation of cash prizes if prescribed combinations of symbols and numbers are revealed.

-- 2.57 "Reservation" or "Rancheria" means lands defined as "Indian Lands" herein. - 2.58 "State" means the State of California. - 2.59 "State Gaming Agency" means the entity of the State pursuant to the Gambling Control Act, pursuant to Division 8 of the Business and Professions Code, Chapter 5, Sec.
-19800 et. seq. - 2.60 "Tribal Commission" means the Tribal Gaming Commission described in Section 4 of Title I of this Code. - 2.61 "Tribal Court" means the Court, if and when created under the Tribe's Constitution, or in the alternative, the Executive Council until such Tribal Court is created. - 2.62 "Tribe" means the Habematolel Pomo of Upper Lake. - 2.63 "Wager" means the initial bet made in any game.
+- 2.55 "Raffle" means a form of Gaming in which each player buys a ticket for a chance to win a prize with the winner determined by a random method.
+"Raffle" does not include a slot machine. - 2.56 "Reservation" or "Rancheria" means lands defined as "Indian Lands" herein. - 2.57 "State" means the State of California. - 2.58 "State Gaming Agency" means the entity of the State pursuant to the Gambling Control Act, pursuant to Division 8 of the Business and Professions Code, Chapter 5, Sec.
+19800 et seq. - 2.59 "Tribal Commission" means the Tribal Gaming Commission described in Section 4 of Title I of this Code and is interchangeable with and shall have the same meaning as the term "Tribal Gaming Agency" as used in the Tribe's Compact. - 2.60 "Tribal Court" means the Court, if and when created under the Tribe's Constitution, or in the alternative, the Executive Council until such Tribal Court is created. - 2.61 "Tribe" means the Habematolel Pomo of Upper Lake. - 2.62 "Wager" means the initial bet made in any game.